kragebein/pubg.reportbot/README.md

 >  webhook_uri =  ''  #Webhook URL

->  check_time = 5 #
+>  check_time = 10 # How often the bot will check for updates, in minutes (no less than five minutes or you'll be banned from pubg.report)

 Please update them accordingly.

-*Please make sure to have check_time above 5.
-Anything below and you will be banned from pubg.report.*
+*Please make sure to have check_time above 10.
+Setting it to below 10 minutes will result in a ban from pubg.report*

 **To start the bot:**
 > python3.6 pubgbot.py